 House on Haunted Hill (1999) was the first film from Dark Castle Entertainment.
 It in turn was a remake of an old Vincent Price-William Castle haunted house show House on Haunted Hill (1959).
-Dark Castle Entertainment have since maintained a modestly successful genre presence with efforts such as Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012) and The Factory (2012).
+Dark Castle Entertainment have since maintained a modestly successful genre presence with efforts such as Thir13en Ghosts (2001), Ghost Ship (2002), Gothika (2003), House of Wax (2005), The Reaping (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012), The Factory (2012) and Seance (2021).
 Indeed, while none of these are particularly great films, they have all attained cinematic releases.
 On the other hand, Return to House on Haunted Hill was the first of Dark Castle’s films to be released directly to dvd.

 House on Haunted Hill 1999 was one of the better Dark Castle films due to director William Malone’s giving it an effectively eerie atmosphere.
 Return to House on Haunted Hill by comparison is unmitigated junk filler on dvd shelves.
 None of the cast and crew from the original are present, with the exception of Jeffrey Combs who reappears as Dr Vannacutt but has no speaking lines.
 The directorial duties have been handed over to Spanish newcomer Victor Garcia, who had previously worked as a special effects crewmember on various Spanish-shot films such as Dagon (2001), Hellboy (2004) and Romasanta: The Werewolf Hunt (2004) and had made his directorial debut on 30 Days of Night: Blood Trails (2007), the 30 minute web mini-series prequel released to accompany 30 Days of Night (2007).